wavefrontHQ/docs/pages/doc/telegraf_details.md

 Messages in the Telegraf logs might indicate which of the default settings need adjustment to handle all the metrics that are sent.

-* **Metrics dropped**: The following message indicates that:
-  - The buffer has been dropping metrics because the buffer isn't big enough to handle the number of metrics collected.
+* **Metrics dropped**: The following message indicates that the buffer has been dropping metrics because the buffer isn't big enough to handle the number of metrics collected.
-  - The buffer has flushed to the output plugin.

   To resolve this issue, you can increase the `metric_buffer_limit`.

    ```